 Manager Koch said those are his comments and he requested his comments are looked at.
-He said he is being very blunt and very pointed in saying he hopes this is not a case as Manager Crafton is on record saying let Mr. Koch speak we'll just ignore him and then boom.
+He said he is being very blunt and very pointed in saying he hopes this is not a case as Manager Crafton is on record saying let Mr. Koch speak, we will just ignore him and then boom.
 Manager Koch said he thinks anyone listening to the recordings or a number of the recordings over the past year, particularly since June or July of last year, once somebody knew the background, they would conclude that it may well be that Manager Crafton, Manager Pedersen, and Administrator Jeffery are following that line as that statement was made at a Personnel Committee meeting and at that time neither Manager Pedersen nor Mr. Jeffery objected in any manner, shape, or form, so he can only conclude that they adopted that philosophy.
-Manager Koch said, so that's what he'll say about that, and he'll be surprised if anyone actually read the requests.
-Manager Koch said those are part of his duties, and even if they aren't there's the Minnesota Data Practices Act and 103d.315, and if you're trying to impose a fee, no one's come up with a method or calculation of that fee or directed me to any policy we adopted determining how that amount would be determined.
+Manager Koch said, so that is what he will say about that, and he will be surprised if anyone actually read the requests.
+Manager Koch said those are part of his duties, and even if they are not there is the Minnesota Data Practices Act and 103D.315, and if you are trying to impose a fee, no one has come up with a method or calculation of that fee or directed me to any policy we adopted determining how that amount would be determined.
 Manager Koch said therefore he would have to conclude that any calculation of an amount of any fee to charge him if this was not within his duties would be arbitrary and capricious and therefore in violation of Minnesota law.
-He said that's all he has to say at this time.
+He said that is all he has to say at this time.
 He said he reserves any further comments depending upon the actions of the Board.